tldr-pages/tldr/pages/common/dolt-merge.md

 > Join two or more development histories together.
 > More information: <https://github.com/dolthub/dolt>.

-- Incorporate changes from the named commits (since the time their histories diverged from the current branch) into the current branch:
+- Incorporate changes from the named commits into the current branch:

 `dolt merge {{branch_name}}`